Sahand-hsn/bms_manager/README.md

 # bms_manager

 ## Installation
-clone the package into your workspace.
+first clone the package into the raspberry pi's workspace.

-and to bring up the CAN interface at startup: the following file is created "/etc/systemd/network/80-can.network " that has the following content inside it.
+to bring up the CAN interface at startup the following file is created `/etc/systemd/network/80-can.network` that has the following content inside it.